frederiksen/angular-electron-boilerplate/README.md

 This template provides a starting point of a modern Electron app.

 ## Screenshots
-TODO Windows
-TODO macOS
-TODO Linux
+Soon to come...
+Windows, macOS & Linux

 ## Project gloals

 Use [Angular](https://angular.io/) for the Electron renderer process.
 Using a modern frontend framework helps you organize your codebase once your Electron app grows in complexity.
 Use the [Angular CLI](https://cli.angular.io/) to generate components, routes, services and pipes.
+To give a modern look-and-feel [Angular Material](https://material.angular.io/) is used.
+This can easily be removed if it is not needed.

 Use [TypeScript](https://www.typescriptlang.org/) for strongly-typed JavaScript.

 Use [webpack](https://webpack.js.org/) to pack *main* and *preload* to produce small fast build output.
-Everything is packed, so no need to include the *node_modules* folder, in order to remove unnessesary files and to produce small and fast builds.
+Everything is packed, so no need to include the */node_modules* folder, in order to remove unnessesary files and to produce small and fast builds.

 ## Getting started

+In just a few minutes you have build an app using this [template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/).

 `git clone https://github.com/frederiksen/angular-electron-boilerplate`